Maiiakal/supermarket-pos-system/README.md

 # NOTE: Site is under costrction.
-Please review the issues added to this repository for future features and updates.
+Please review the issues added to this repository for upcomig updates features.

 # Netlify Link: